ordercloud-api/oc-accelerator/infrastructure/README.md

 Aimed to get developers

 ## Getting Started
-Create an `appSettings.json` file in the root of this project.
+Create an `appSettings.json` file in the root of this directory.

 If you haven't already, create an account in [OrderCloud Portal](https://portal.ordercloud.io/).
 Once you've created an account, create a new Marketplace.
 Access the API Console for your marketplace you just created by selecting "API Console" on the left navigation bar, and selecting a context when you get to the console.